Varithena® Varicose Vein Treatment

 - Resume all activities one day after treatment instead of 1-2 weeks after treatment.

 Additional benefits of Varithena include:

 - One of the most advanced treatments available.

 - Treatment is non-surgical (no incisions required).

-- Minimally invasive and painless for most patients.
+- Minimally invasive and nearly painless.

 - Complete procedure from a board-certified physician in less than an hour.

 - Treats veins of different sizes above and below the knee.

 Usually treatment with Varithena takes less than one hour.
 You’ll be able to resume non-vigorous activities the same day of your treatment.
 You’ll be advised to:

 - Keep your post-treatment bandages dry and in place for 48 hours.